puzhai7/table_listing_php_postgres_code/README.md

-docker run -p 8080:80 -d --name nginx_test mynginx
+docker build . --tag exampleApp docker run -p 8080:80 -d --name app_all_in_one exampleApp